hanggrian/reveallayout/README.md

 Importing
 ---------

-The easiest method is to import as jar <a href="https://github.com/HendraAnggrian/CircularRevealLayout/blob/master/circularreveallayout/release/circular-reveal-layout-v0.4.1.jar?raw=true">circular-reveal-layout-v0.4.1.jar<a/>
+Download <a href="https://github.com/HendraAnggrian/CircularRevealLayout/tree/master/circularreveallayout">library<a/> and import it in Project Structure as gradle project

 or

-Download <a href="https://github.com/HendraAnggrian/CircularRevealLayout/tree/master/circularreveallayout">library<a/> and import it in Project Structure as gradle project
+Gradle import coming soon...

 Activity Usage
 --------------